What Is PC 171.5 and What Constitutes a Violation of It?

 Many individuals, mainly members of law enforcement, are exempt from airport gun laws.
 Included in this are peace officers, retired peace officers, certain military and ex-military personnel, and airport security.

 It is common for people to accidentally bring items in their luggage that they did not mean to bring.
-For example, if you left a box cutter in a small pocket by accident, you couldn’t be charged with violating PC 171.5.
+For example, if you accidentally left a box cutter in a small pocket, you can’t face charges for violating PC 171.5.

 You can also defend yourself by showing that you didn’t bring the weapon into a sterile area.
 For example, if you were picking up a friend from the airport, and a security guard saw your weapon, you wouldn’t be guilty of violating PC 171.5 if you didn’t bring the weapon past TSA.